michaelsbradleyjr/vps-setup/README.md

     $ nvm install v0.5.1
     ...

-That will take some time, but after it's completed, I'll logout / login and the notice from NVM will have changed to:
+That will take some time to download and compile, but after it's completed, I'll logout / login and the notice from NVM will have changed to:

     ...
     Now using node v0.5.1